Cigoler/product-catalog/src/content/products/174-tree-topper-adaptor.md

 ---
-title: 'Buffalo Bills - Litho'
+title: 'Tree Topper - Adaptor'
-description: 'Buffalo Bills from the NFL.
-Awesome bauble which is used with our generic bauble housing.
-2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
-Bruce Smith.
-Jim Kelly.
-Josh Allen or Steffon Diggs.'
+description: 'Turn any of our plaques into an xmas tree topper.
+Simply glue the adaptor onto the back and let your tree glow.
+2 adaptors available closed and opened top.'
 category: 'Adaptors'
-catalogue number: '064'
+catalogue number: '174'
 tags: [
-    'bauble',
+    'adaptor',
-    'buffalo',
+    'plaque',
-    'bills',
+    'tree topper',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/064.jpg'
+heroImage: '/images/174.jpg'
 ---

-Placeholder content for Buffalo Bills - Litho.
+Placeholder content for Tree Topper - Adaptor.